thuzarwin/open-data-sprints/docs/project-training.rst

 Equipping employees with the necessary tools will enable them to further contribute to the city’s Open Data Initiative.

-[Tell us about the potential benefits of addressing this problem here.]

 **The approach:**

 ..
 2-3 sentences.
 Describe what this probject will do and how it will deliver value back to the City and the Open Data Initiative.
 Keep it brief here -- specific deliverables will be added in the next section.